-Simplify your analysis in the cloud by keeping everything in a workspace
+Simplify your analysis in the cloud with a Terra workspace

-At the heart of working on Terra is a shareable computational workspace.
-It's like a computational sandbox with everything you need to complete your project.
+At the heart of working on Terra is a shareable workspace.
+It's like a computational sandbox with everything you need to complete your project: data, analysis tools, documentation, and provenance.

 - Link to data in the cloud for analysis, instead of downloading and storing it yourself